Top 14 Non-Dairy Foods That Are High in Calcium

 1. Chia Seeds

 Chia seeds contain vitamins and minerals essential for bone health, including phosphorus and magnesium.
-Two tablespoons or a single ounce of chia seeds give about 18 percent of the recommended amount of calcium, about 1.79 grams.
+Two tablespoons or a single ounce of chia seeds have about 18 percent of the recommended amount of calcium, roughly 179 mg.
 This is the amount the body needs for nerve functioning, muscle, and healthy bones.
-Chia seeds offer more calcium in grams than several dairy products.
+Chia seeds contain more calcium per gram than several dairy products.

-Soy milk is a non-dairy beverage that is mostly valued for its high calcium content.
-It is a plant-based milk substitute made from soybeans and is an ideal option for those who have dairy allergies, lactose intolerance or are vegan.
-Soy milk is packed with nutrients, with calcium being its main ingredient.
+Soy milk is a non-dairy beverage that is mostly valued for its high calcium content when fortified.
+It is a plant-based milk substitute made from soybeans and is an ideal option for those who have dairy allergies, lactose intolerance, or are vegan.
+Soy milk contains several nutrients, including protein, unsaturated fats, and often, added calcium.
 It is also a great option for people with specific dietary requirements.

 Soy milk is enriched with calcium to ensure it offers similar or even higher calcium levels than many dairy foods.
-Enriched soy milk contains about 3 to 5 grams of calcium per serving.
+Enriched soy milk contains about 250-300 milligrams of calcium per serving.
 This value makes up a significant percentage of the recommended daily calcium consumption.
 Because of this, soy milk is an excellent source of calcium for protecting the bones and supporting different biological processes in the human body.

 3. Almonds

 A delicious and sweet snack, dried figs provide a dairy-free, organic source of calcium.
-They are a great way to satisfy your sweet craving while ensuring that you get the necessary daily dose of calcium.
+They are a great way to satisfy your sweet craving while contributing to daily calcium intake.
 Dried figs have a high amount of calcium content, which makes them stand out from many other non-dairy foods.
-Half a cup of dried figs provides about 1.21 grams of calcium, making it the best choice for meeting your calcium needs.
+Half a cup of dried figs provides about 120 milligrams of calcium, making it a good choice for meeting your calcium needs as part of a balanced diet .

 5. Tofu

-Tofu is a common plant-based protein and is also an excellent source of calcium.
+Tofu is a common plant-based protein that can also be an excellent source of calcium when prepared with calcium salts in the coagulation process.
 It is a versatile food made from soybeans.
 Besides its ability to absorb flavor and texture, it is also known for its fantastic nutritional benefits.
 It provides a non-dairy option for people seeking to boost their calcium consumption while relishing a plant-based meal.

-White beans like navy beans or cannellini beans and other varieties are a fantastic source of calcium.
+White beans, such as navy beans or cannellini beans, and other varieties are a fantastic source of calcium.
 They offer a versatile and nutritious option for people who need a non-dairy source of calcium.
-Besides being a good source of calcium, white beans also have numerous health benefits.
+In addition to providing calcium, white beans contain dietary fiber, plant protein, and several micronutrients associated with health benefits.

 7. Broccoli Rabe